-7. Identify Influencers
+7. IDENTIFY INFLUENCERS

 Once you have named your decision-makers, it's time to identify their key "influencers."
-Influencers are individuals who have sway over individuals with roles in policy implementation and hold informal power to move implementation forward.
+Influencers are individuals who have sway over individual policymakers and hold informal power to move policy forward.
 Some of the most powerful influencers are government staff advisors since they prepare reports and recommendations on proposed policies.
-Other powerful influencers might include political party leaders, deputy police commanders and quasi- or non-governmental organization representatives.
-Consider which influencers are accessible to your implementation campaign and could accelerate your efforts to reach and persuade decision-makers.
+Other powerful influencers might include political party leaders and quasior non-governmental organization representatives.
+Consider which influencers are accessible to your campaign and could accelerate your efforts to reach and persuade decision-makers.